| Expedition Medicine Article |

 • If you want to avoid diarrhoea then avoid salads, fruit unless peeled by yourself, ice cubes and food that hasn’t been thoroughly cooked.
 In some places it may be safest to go ‘veggie’- but still important that the food is cooked.
 Consider using your own eating utensils – or using your own (clean) fingers.

 • Clean hands thoroughly after going to the toilet or before eating – or cleaning teeth.
-Could be worth carrying a few pocket sized antiseptic hand gel packs.
+Could be worth carrying a few pocket sized antiseptic hand gel packs – but alcohol gel doesn’t inactivate some viruses and cannot replace thorough hand washing with soap and water (where the water source is suspect use both).
 Keep finger nails short.

 • When on foot treat any river crossings with respect.
 Ensure at least someone in the party is experienced at these – and don’t hesitate to delay continuing a journey to wait until early morning, when river levels are often at the lowest.

-• The next thing is FOOD.
+Food is your energy source and is very important.
 You may be expending 6000+ calories per day exerting at high altitude.
 Paradoxically you may not feel hungry and you may even feel nauseated.
 But if you don’t keep topping up with food as your energy source then you will run out of energy – and crash or succumb to the cold – or both.
 If energy is fading, or you are cold – eat something, preferably complex carbohydrate, which gives a sustained release of energy.

 Hi Altitude

-There is another good SP article on pressure & altitude from more recently:
+There is another good SP article by florida frank on pressure & altitude, posted 1st September 2010:

 Pressure & Altitude